abhinandh-s/ipa/src/registration.md

-# Powers of State Government
+## Powers of State Government

-## Sec.
+Sec.
 56

-    - State Government can give exemption from the provisions of this Act
-    - fully or any part of state
+  : can give exemption from the provisions of this Act : fully or any part of state
-    - by notification in the Official Gazette
+  : by notification in the Official Gazette

 Sec.
-57 - State Government
+57
-    - appoints register of firms &
+  : appoints register of firms &
-    - define the area within which they exercise their power and perform their duties
+  : define the area within which they exercise their power and perform their duties

 Sec.
 71
-    - State Government determine fees
+  : may determine fees and conditions

-### Application
+## Application

 1. Name of the firm
 2. Place, or principal place of the business